enderandpeter/wpgithooks/README.md

 If you've worked with WordPress sites, you have surely noted how there are surprisingly few solutions for version control of a WordPress site's content (the `uploads` folder and database), let alone a solution for multiple developers working in different environments, not to mention accomodating different site URLs for dev, stage, and production.
 The best approach to this so far is [VersionPress](http://versionpress.net/).
 Check out what they are doing.
 The tools here will remain free for all to use and will continue to improve over time.

 These scripts provide a strategy for deploying a WordPress site in separate environments with their own site URL, addons (themes and plugins), and custom setup commands.
 This is achieved through the use of [git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) which are stored in the `.git/hooks` folder of the repo tracking the WordPress site's content.
-The `wp-addons.example.php` and `cleanup.example.sh` provide minimal examples which should be tracked in your `uploads` repo.
+The `wp-addons.php.example` and `cleanup.sh.example` provide minimal examples which should be tracked in your `uploads` repo.
 They will serve as the necessary starting point for the  untracked `wp-addons.php` and `cleanup.sh`.
 The non-example scripts will be suited to each environment so that each server can deviate from the primary example as needed.
 Some environments might have plugins that aid in development, or some server may need certain commands run afterwards that others don't.
 The example scripts, much like [.env.example](https://github.com/vlucas/phpdotenv), are intended to be tracked with the repo to define the main setup which can be altered in the untracked non-example files for the needs of the server.

 The hooks will install the site's core files and addons if they are not present, restore the DB saved in the `uploads` repo which is typically in the site's `wp-content/uploads` folder, and save the database as a SQL file in a `.db` folder in your site's `uploads`.
 With just the content of the `uploads`, the site's DB as a SQL file, a list of addons and an optional cleanup script, any WordPress site can be faithfully recreated.
 A multisite install will need a `.htaccess` and `wp-config.php` in the root site folder before running `post-checkout` for the first time.
 For a single site, these files can be created from configuration in `wp-addons.php`.